swathi862/RoadTrip/README.md

 ## Explore

+...
 The 'Explore' page functions as community databse of all of the completed trips that users have voluntarily shared with a rating and review for other adventurers to view and take inspiration from.
 A user can find trips utilizing the search bar and select a trip view the trip's details and the rating and review left by the user who shared the trip to the page.
-+By clicking on the 'Details' button on a trip, you can open up a modal that will list the trip name at the top followed by the trip destination, mileage, estimated travel time, and estimated travel cost.
++ By clicking on the 'Details' button on a trip, you can open up a modal that will list the trip name at the top followed by the trip destination, mileage, estimated travel time, and estimated travel cost.
 The modal will also include a rating out of 5 stars and a review submitted by the user who created the trip.
-+By clicking on the "Save to 'My Trips'" button on the 'Details' modal, you can add this trip to your 'My Trips' page, specifically under the 'Future Trips' tab.
++ By clicking on the "Save to 'My Trips'" button on the 'Details' modal, you can add this trip to your 'My Trips' page, specifically under the 'Future Trips' tab.

 ## My Trips